Complete Guide to Gradient-Based Optimizers in Deep Learning

 Batch Gradient Descent

-Gradient descent is an optimization algorithm that’s used when training deep learning models.
+Gradient descent is an optimization algorithm used when training deep learning models.
 It’s based on a convex function and updates its parameters iteratively to minimize a given function to its local minimum.

 batch gradient descent